 If a student feels they did not plagiarize their paper or cheated, they can appeal the allegation by initiating the following process:

-First, they need to send an email to the dean of student conduct Dean Garcia email@example.com and her Administrative Assistant Christie Rossi firstname.lastname@example.org, saying they would like to appeal the sanction of violation of Academic Integrity.
-They simply write, "I wish to appeal the sanction of the violation of Academic Integrity."
+First, the student will need to send an email within 5 business days of receiving their notification of a conduct letter, to the dean of student conduct Dean Garcia email@example.com, and her Administrative Assistant Christie Rossi firstname.lastname@example.org, saying they would like to appeal the sanction of violation of Academic Integrity.
+The student writes, "I wish to appeal the sanction of the violation of Academic Integrity."
 This email will allow the conduct office to place a hold on the Academic Integrity sanction until the appeal process is completed.

-Second, The student must email his/her/their professor as well as the department chair and the area dean to schedule a meeting to discuss the allegation.
+Second, the student must email his/her/their professor within 5 business days after notifying the dean of conduct, as well as the department chair and the area dean to schedule a meeting to discuss the allegation.
 At the meeting, the student can address the allegation and submit evidence that substantiates their claim of not cheating or committing plagiarism.

-In the last step, The area dean will submit a final decision of whether to uphold the claim or to override the claim to the dean of conduct.
+In the last step, within 5 business days after meeting the student, the area dean will submit a final decision on whether to uphold the claim or to override the claim to the dean of conduct.